book cover of How Can I Help You

 A novel by

-No one knows Margo's real name.
-Her colleagues and patrons at a small-town public library only know her middle-aged normalcy, congeniality and charm.
-They have no reason to suspect that she is, in fact, a former nurse with a trail of countless premature deaths in her wake.
+No one knows Margo’s real name.
+Her colleagues and patrons at a small-town public library know only her middle-aged normalcy, congeniality, and charm.
+They have no reason to suspect that she is, in fact, a former nurse with a trail of premature deaths in her wake.
 She has turned a new page, so to speak, and the library is her sanctuary, a place to quell old urges.

 That is, at least, until Patricia, a recent graduate and failed novelist, joins the library staff.
-Patricia quickly notices Margo's subtly sinister edge and watches her carefully.
-When a patron's death in the library bathroom offers a hint of Margo's mysterious past, Patricia can't resist digging deeper - even as this new fixation becomes all-consuming.
+Patricia quickly notices Margo’s subtly sinister edge, and watches her carefully.
+When a tragic incident in the library bathroom gives her a hint of Margo’s mysterious past, Patricia can’t resist digging deeper—even as her new fixation becomes all-consuming and sends both women hurtling toward disaster.

 Genre: Mystery